This page includes tips on how to help build your child's skills in speaking, listening, reading and writing.

 - Create ‘found poetry.’
 Pick 20 random lines and phrases from books or poems and arrange them into a new poem.
 It can be fun to discuss the possibilities of joining different lines.
 And the changes in meaning these create.

 - Give your child a topic that has two clear sides, such as “Homework should be banned.”
-Ask your child to write a few paragraphs outlining their arguments
+Ask your child to write a few paragraphs outlining their arguments for and against.

 - If your child has recently finished a novel or film, ask them to write creatively in response to it.
 They might write an alternative ending, a short sequel, or write a series of diary entries.